freeconf/site/content/en/docs/Examples/webui/index.md

 ### Notes:
 * This example web code is very basic, but you can use advanced web frameworks
-* Be sure to become familiar with [using a RESTCONF API]({{< relref "../../reference/interfacing-with-a-restconf-api" >}}). entire are helpful
+* Read [how to use RESTCONF API]({{< relref "../../reference/interfacing-with-a-restconf-api" >}}) to understand how to navigate data.
-* Serving your web interface with your application ensures they are always deployed together and therefor compatible.
+* Serving your web interface with your application ensures they are always deployed together and therefore compatible.

 ![Car Demo](images/screenshot.png)